otavioschwanck/cool-substitute.nvim/README.md

   --   apply_substitute_all = 'ga', -- Substitute all
   -- },
-  -- reg_char = 'o', -- letter to save macro (Dont use number or uppercase here) -- mark_char = 't' -- mark the position at start of macro })
+  -- reg_char = 'o', -- letter to save macro (Dont use number or uppercase here) -- mark_char = 't', -- mark the position at start of macro -- writing_substitution_color = "#98be65", -- for status line
+  -- applying_substitution_color = "#ECBE7B" -- for status line
+})
 ```